moadh/Slack-GitKata/README.md

 * branch using git-flow a new weather-api
 * Apply the stash
 * Commit & Push
-Notice the graph in SourceTree the develop branch, master and weather-api still share the same HEAD

 3. On develop modify :